 Her brother had cautioned her always to give with the one hand whenever you must take with the other.
 It lightened the sting for both parties.
 Hopefully, neither would feel the other came out the loser, or the winner.

 She hoped that was what Balian would feel when she arrived with her loaded carts, and able-bodied soldiers.
 Buffy had plans for the new Baron of Ibelin.
 She wasn't sure how he would react to them or

-to her offer.
 Her pulse sped up in anticipation.
 The closer they drew to Ibelin, the more its owner filled her thoughts.
-She wondered if he would be as handsome in person as he was in her memories of their only encounter.
+She wondered if he was as handsome in person as he was in her memories.
 Or, was it simply too long since anyone had caught her attention.

-One more day and she would have the answer to her question.
+One more day and she would have the answers.
 Buffy wondered if she would like what she found upon her arrival in Ibelin.

 Sibylla watched Balian practice his swordsmanship with Almaric.
 She admired the strong bodies and tensing muscles displayed before her.
 Her eyes wandered along their bodies weighing Almaric's much larger physique against Balian's slender one.
 She smiled in satisfaction as she planned for tonight.

 Her hands clapped together loudly as she called out for her servants.
 They rushed into the room to do their mistress' biding.
 Their heads nodded as they listened to her plans then quickly scattered to put them into motion.